Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 22: March 24, 2020
+### Day 97: June 7, 2020

 **Today's Progress**: Created a Tinder bot that auto-swipes for me by using python, selenium and chromedriver.
 I also took the time to add my mail and password as environmental variables.
 Making it easier for me to publish my code safely.
+I also got to use a virtual environment typing `source venv/bin/activate` to enter the environment and `deactivate` to deactivate it.
+I also used nano to create and edit a .env file learning that `Ctrl + O` (WriteOut/Save) and `Ctrl + X`(Exit).

 **Thoughts**: A fun project.
 These past months I've worked a lot with JavaScript.
 I've sprinkled in some C# along the way but this is my first python app made during the 100daysOfCode challange.
-I also got to use a virtual environment typing `source venv/bin/activate` to enter the environment and `deactivate` to deactivate it.

 **Experimented with**: Tinder, according to themselves, is